EXPLAINER

 • The experience you want your employees to have as they become owners

 Although selling to an EOT means you have to wait for a portion of your money to get out, you do get the benefit of a Capital Gains Tax exemption on the first $10 million of the sale value.
-That’s over $2 million in savings.
+That’s up to $3.6 million in savings.
 And during that time, though you no longer hold the majority shares, you can still be involved in, and have influence over, the strategic direction of the company.

 While selling to your employees is not the fastest exit, it might turn out to be the most lucrative.
 It certainly is the best choice for protecting your legacy and your employees, so they endure and grow far into the future.